 Local Zoning Ordinances

-In residential areas, swimming pools are accessory uses and structures accordingly.
+In residential areas, swimming pools are accessory uses and structured accordingly.
 This means that building setbacks for the specific zoning area applies.
 Additionally, these ordinances can state standards like the PUCC requirements.
 Ordinances can also contain requirements for the filling and draining of the pool.
 Finally, some municipalities may even have swimming pools specific ordinances and permitting requirements.

 On a final note, with code requirements.
 It is important to remember that fence construction must occur within code as well.
 Typically, standards will be set for fences in a zoning ordinance.
 These include requirements to ensure the fence does not obscure visibility along roads and driveways.